 2021 2020

 BGN '000 BGN '000

 Balance on 1 January 118 118

+Increase in credit loss adjustment recognized in profit or loss

+for the year 17

-Balance at 30 June/ 31 December 118 118
+Balance at 30 September/ 31 December 135 118

 The long-term loans granted to related parties are intended to support the financing of these companies' activities under common strategic objectives.
-They are secured by pledges on securities (shares), pledges of receivables and promissory notes.
+They are secured by pledges on securities (shares) and promissory notes.